CharlesGriswold/lanyon/README.md

 ## Performance

-I think Lanyon will perform quite well on most servers.
-However, I recommend setting up a reverse-proxy caching server such as [Varnish](https://www.varnish-cache.org/) or [nginx](http://nginx.org/) in front.
+Lanyon should perform quite well on most servers.
+However, it is recommended to set up a reverse-proxy caching server such as [Varnish](https://www.varnish-cache.org/) or [nginx](http://nginx.org/) in front.
 Additionally, you can use a CDN service such as [Amazon CloudFront](http://aws.amazon.com/cloudfront/) to further improve serving performance and offload load.

-I use Lanyon to serve my personal site [mkaz.com](http://mkaz.com) without a proxy cache, but with Amazon CloudFront as a CDN.
+Lanyon is used to to serve mkaz's personal site [mkaz.com](http://mkaz.com) without a proxy cache, but with Amazon CloudFront as a CDN.

 ---